 Top Ten Lists Articles

 Summer sun can be brutally strong in some climates, and it’s not for the faint of heart.
-These ten new heat tolerant annuals for 2016 not only survive in the heat, they thrive in it.
+These new heat tolerant annuals not only survive in the heat, they thrive in it.
 They produce more flowers on larger plants as the temperatures rise, making them ideal for growing in warm climates and places with hot summers.